Why do you need a Fire Risk assessment and what is it?

 A fire risk assessment is a visual review of a building, in order to assess its fire risk and offer recommendations, if necessary, to make the building safer.

-We do, recommend that a fire risk assessment always is in writing, simply as a way to communicate the findings and to ensure, that any recommendations are carried out.
+We recommend that fire risk assessments are recorded in writing, to communicate findings and ensure that all recommendations are carried out.

 Legal guidelines associated with fire risk assessments